Introduction to Microsoft Defender for Storage

 Azure Security Center and Azure Defender are now called Microsoft Defender for Cloud.
 We've also renamed Azure Defender plans to Microsoft Defender plans.
 For example, Azure Defender for Storage is now Microsoft Defender for Storage.

 Microsoft Defender for Storage is an Azure-native layer of security intelligence that detects unusual and potentially harmful attempts to access or exploit your storage accounts.
 It utilizes the advanced capabilities of security AI and Microsoft Threat Intelligence to provide contextual security alerts and recommendations.

-Security alerts are triggered when anomalies in activity occur.
-These alerts are integrated with Azure Security Center, and are also sent via email to subscription administrators, with details of suspicious activity and recommendations on how to investigate and remediate threats.
+Security alerts are triggered when anomalous activities occur.
+These alerts appear in Microsoft Defender for Cloud, and are also sent via email to subscription administrators, with details of suspicious activity and recommendations for how to investigate and remediate threats.